cyverse-archive/Nibblonian/docs/metadata.md

-File and Directory Metadata
+Metadata
 ---------------------------

-The following commands allow the caller to set attributes on files in iRODS. iRODS attributes take the form of Attribute Value Unit triples associated with directories and files.
+The following commands allow the caller to set and get attributes on files and directories in iRODS. iRODS attributes take the form of Attribute Value Unit triples associated with directories and files.
 Files/directories cannot have multiple AVUs with the same attribute name, so repeated POSTings of an AVU with the same attribute name will overwrite the old value.

-Setting File and Directory Metadata
+Setting Metadata
 ------------------------------------
 Note the single-quotes around the request URL in the curl command.

-To associate metadata with a directory, change the path portion of the request url to '/directory/metadata' (minus the quotes) and make sure that the path indicated in the query string is a directory instead of a file.
+URL Path: /metadata

+HTTP Method: POST

 Action: "set-metadata"

 Error codes: ERR_INVALID_JSON, ERR_DOES_NOT_EXIST, ERR_NOT_WRITEABLE, ERR_NOT_A_USER

-Curl command:
+Request Query Parameters:
+* user - iRODS username of the user making the request.
+* path - The iRODS path to the file or directory that the metadata is associated with.

+Request Body:

+    {
+        "attr" : "avu_name",
-    curl -H "Content-Type:application/json" -d '{"attr" : "avu_name", "value" : "avu_value", "unit" : "avu_unit"}' 'http://127.0.0.1:3000/file/metadata?user=johnw&path=/iplant/home/johnw/LICENSE.txt'
+        "value" : "avu_value",
+        "unit" : "avu_unit"
+    }

 Response: